 He is the author of Making Pictures Speak: Composition for the Visual Arts, a textbook on perspective and composition for visual art; as well as the adult storybook Fishes and Wishes.
 He is currently developing another storybook, The Dragon and the Unicorn: An Ideological Fairytale.
 He has been teaching life-drawing, perspective, composition, colour theory and art history at Vancouver Film School since 2002, and teaching painting privately since 2003.

 central gallery + north gallery

-For this exhibit 84 artists from 30 states and 7 countries submitted 234 works for consideration.
-Fourteen works by the following 11 artists from 7 states and Ireland were selected for presentation in the gallery and the Manifest Exhibition Annual publication.
+For this exhibit 113 artists from 29 states and 9 countries submitted 394 works for consideration.
+Twenty-four works by the following 19 artists from 14 states, and England were selected by several jurors from across the U.S. for presentation in the gallery and the Manifest Exhibition Annual publication.